Measuring and Modeling Neighborhoods: Introduction

-These measurement challenges thus create persistent problems for contemporary research.
+These measurement challenges thus create persistent problems for a wide range of contemporary research.
 For research on the effect of neighborhoods on political behavior, researchers must rely on definitions of local context that do not fully capture the influential areas around each voter \citep{nathan_sands:2023}.
 For research on racial politics, residential proximity is frequently used as a proxy for intergroup contact but these studies cannot discern whether people perceive themselves as sharing geographic space with other racial groups \citep{Enos:2017space}.
 The measurement of segregation is similarly limited since the standard measures of local exposure may understate the extent to which people encounter other racial or ethnic groups \citep{athey_et_al:2021, hamel_wa:2022}.
 To understand how geography may shape public goods provision, researchers must investigate how local governments view the areas they govern when making decision about where to allocate resources \citep{Trounstine:2015segregation}.
 Research on housing and NIMBYism requires accurate measurement of the areas where residents might be opposed to new development \citep{hankinson_2018}.
-Lastly, one commonly used method by which redistricting should ensure quality political representation is through incorporation of ``communities of interest'' that should remain intact when districts are drawn, but these communities are subjectively defined \citep{chambers_et_al}.
+Lastly, one common requirement of legislative redistricting is to keep ``communities of interest'' intact when drawing district boundaries, but these communities are subjectively defined \citep{chambers_et_al}.

 Therefore, novel methods are required to better understand the variation in perceptions of local geography across places and people.
 The main goal of this paper is to provide new methodological tools that address these limitations of existing approaches and further facilitate empirical studies of neighborhoods.
 In a pioneering study, \citet{WongBowersWilliamsDrake:2012} address this measurement problem by asking survey respondents to draw their own neighborhoods on a map \citep[see also][]{wong_bowers_rubenson_fredrickson_rundlett_2020}.
 We follow their innovative measurement strategy, developing software to collect such data and formalizing a model for analyzing how neighborhoods are defined.